serviceanimals/Harper/MA.md

 # Mobility Aid

-A dog can be a great mobility aid that can be like a wheelchair and similar.
+A dog can be a great mobility aid that can be like a cane and similar.
 <!-- Harper MA.md EF -->